USH Ambassadors for the United Kingdom (UK)

 Meet Qais

-I am currently working with the Cochlear Implant International Community of Action, where I’m developing a stakeholder group of young adults with cochlear implants and shaping an Agenda For Change.
+As an ambassador for the Usher Syndrome Coalition, I advocate for those living with Usher.
+I am also involved with the Cochlear Implant International Community of Action, where I have been instrumental in forming a stakeholder group of young adults with cochlear implants and shaping strategies for meaningful change.

-You can also view my interviews on the Usher Syndrome Society's Sense Stories
+You can view my interviews on the Usher Syndrome Society's website - Sense Stories.

 I’m excited to connect with you all and share my journey!